linkedin/opticss/packages/opticss/README.md

 to make it easier for developers to make sense of the styles they see in their browser.

-When disabled, opticss still runs, but it returns an identity mapping that rewrites all styles such that they are left intact.
+When disabled, OptiCSS still runs, but it returns an identity mapping that rewrites all styles such that they are left intact.
 This reduces some of the risk inherent with running an different set of tools in development than in production.